Coherence and elicitability: Introduction

 In the literature, there are procedures for evaluating ES forecasts and that allow for tests; see for example \citet{McNeilFrey2000,Christoff2003}.
 However, these methods do not allow for a direct comparison and ranking of the predictive performance of competing forecasting methods \citep{Gneiting2011}.

 The non-elicitability of spectral risk measures, and in particular of ES, is the reason that there is no analogue to the quantile regression method \citep{Koenker2005} for these functionals, and no M-estimators can be constructed. \citet{ChunShapiroETAL2012} construct a mixed quantile estimator for ES as an approximation to an M-estimator.
 The recent contribution of \citet{RockafellRoysetETAL2013} takes this approach further and proposes a framework for `generalized' regression that is suitable for ES.
-However, the problem with forecast evaluation remains.
+However, the problem with forecast comparison remains.

 The paper is organized as follows.
 In Section \ref{sec:elicit} we introduce the notion of elicitability and describe its importance in point forecasting.
 A brief introduction to law-invariant coherent risk measures is given in Section \ref{sec:riskmeasures}.
-Section \ref{sec:coherelicit} contains the main results of the paper, showing in particular that law-invariant spectral risk measures are not elicitable, and elaborating the prominent role of expectiles in the class of elicitable law-invariant coherent risk measures.
+Section \ref{sec:coherelicit} contains the main results of the paper, showing in particular that law-invariant spectral risk measures are not elicitable, and elaborating the prominent role of expectiles as the only elicitable law-invariant coherent risk measures.
 We conclude the paper with a discussion; see Section \ref{sec:disc}.